 Sometimes the things you think are a cool design, could have different meanings for others…

-Firefox is among the most loved and used web browsers.
+Firefox is among the most popular and used web browsers.

 Back in 2017, its mother company, Mozilla, decided to change the Firefox logo.

-The new logo reads “Moz://a” which creative director Tim Murray commented with: “Because it has a portion of URL embedded in the middle of the logo, you know this must be some kind of internet company.”
+The rebranded logo read “Moz://a” which creative director Tim Murray commented with: “Because it has a portion of URL embedded in the middle of the logo, you know this must be some kind of internet company.”

-A poor explanation for a well-known company that does not really need to explain its industry.
+A poor explanation for a well-known company that did not really need to explain its industry.

 What can we learn from Mozilla Firefox’s rebranding fail?